 Tip #9.
 Be patient, careful and repeat if necessary

 Luckily for you, we finish our list of tips with an obvious one.
 It may sound simple, but it is important to remember: the more time and patience you dedicate into optimizing the immunofluorescence protocol for your sample, the better-quality results you will obtain.
 Work as cleanly as possible, follow the steps (no shortcuts), handle the sample with care (avoiding drying the sample, unless specified as step in the protocol) and protect it from light throughout the staining and imaging process.
-Finally, like for any experiment, be patient, run the appropriate results and don’t be discouraged (even if repeating is necessary).
+Finally, like for any experiment, be patient, run the appropriate controls and don’t be discouraged (even if repeating is necessary).
 Once it works, you can get nice images like this one!